PrasannaAdiga/spring-cloud-with-netflix/README.md

   - Use validator annotations like @NotEmpty, @NotNull, @NotBlank, @Size, @Min, @Max, @Positive etc in the domain/entity classes along with proper exception message details for the user to read
   - In the RestController use the annotation @Validated at the controller level and @Valid at the method level
   - So Hibernate validator will call the validation logic once the API is called and then throws the corresponding exception if the validation fails
+  - We can also create custom validations by creating custom annotation which uses a class which implements ConstraintValidator and provides the required validation logic
   - Create a class with @RestControllerAdvice which extends the ResponseEntityExceptionHandler
   - The above class will work as GlobalExceptionHandler where we can override any existing spring exception handling logic to provide custom logic, or we can write handler logic for our Custom User Defined exceptions
   - Here we can create exception message object with a meaningful message along with proper error code send it back to user